Swissair: Ascension

 As the first European customer, Swissair bought the Douglas DC-7C which enabled the company to provide non-stop flights to the United States.
 For shorter-range routes, the Convair Metropolitan was used.

 In 1957, the Far East was added to the route network.
 Direct flights to Tokyo had intermediate stops in Athens, Karachi, Bombay, Bangkok and Manila.
-In that same year, Swissair helped Aristotle Onassis form the new Greek airline, Olympic Airways.
+That same year, Swissair helped Aristotle Onassis form the new Greek airline, Olympic Airways.

-While competitors first looked at turboprop airplanes to replace their piston-engined craft, Swissair introduced jet airplanes.
+While competitors first looked at turboprop aeroplanes to replace their piston-engined craft, Swissair introduced jet aeroplanes.
 Together with SAS, Swissair bought Douglas DC-8s, which were delivered beginning in 1960.
-For medium- and short-range routes the Sud Aviation Caravelle was purchased.
+For medium and short-range routes, the Sud Aviation Caravelle was purchased.
 The aircraft were maintained in concert with SAS, and manuals for operation and maintenance were co-written.

-Swissair was one of the few companies to buy Convair 990 "Coronado" aircraft -in 1962- for its medium- and long-range routes.
-Although the aircraft did not initially fulfill contractual specifications, they were liked by employees and customers.
+Swissair was one of the few companies to order the Convair 990 Coronado for its medium and long-range routes.
+Although the aircraft did not initially fulfil contractual specifications, they were liked by employees and customers.
 They operated on the airline's routes to South America, West Africa, and the Middle and Far East.

 1966 saw the introduction of the Douglas DC-9.
-That aircraft became the backbone of the short- and medium-range routes, and, after convincing Douglas, on behalf of Swissair the Douglas Corporation offered a stretched variant: the DC-9-32.
+That aircraft became the backbone of the short and medium-range routes, and, after convincing Douglas, which soon merged with McDonnell Aircraft to create McDonnell Douglas, ultimately merged with Boeing, offered a stretched variant: the DC-9-32.
 For the first time, Swissair was the launch customer of an aircraft type.

-In 1971, Armin Baltensweiler took over as the president of the directorial board and ran the enterprise for over two decades.
+In 1971, Armin Baltensweiler took over as president of the directorial board and ran the enterprise for over two decades.
 In the same year, the first Boeing 747-200 jumbo jet was acquired, and in the next year, the first McDonnell Douglas DC-10-30 followed.
 Both types shaped the long-haul fleet until the 1990s.
 Again, the specifications of both aircraft were developed in collaboration with SAS.
 Also in 1972, Switzerland introduced a prohibition of night flights, which led to the cessation of cheaper night fares.